*Note-this isn’t entirely depressing. I feel like I need a trigger warning any more. This post gets funnier, I promise.

 HOW.
 ARE.
 YOU.
 DOING?

 I feel like a lot of us are struggling to keep our heads above water.
 I myself am struggling most days of the week.
 I bob my head up and down on the waves of uncertainty each day.
-I wake up and rub my eyes, gauge the pain level and sit up, head to the bathroom, make the coffee, and sit in the chair, drink the coffee, mutter the words, and do the things.
+I wake up and rub my eyes, gauge the pain level, head to the bathroom, make the coffee, and sit in the chair, drink the coffee, mutter the words, and do the things.

 And sometimes there are tears.